-Stay tuned for how to have gluten free travel in Da Nang, Vietnam.
-Staying near My Khe Beach is the best area to stay in Da Nang.
-I will even go further and isolate the area to the location we stayed, which was on Le Quang Dao.
-If you can stay here or near here, you will be on your way to staying in the best location of the whole city.
+Stay tuned for how to have the best gluten free travel experience in Da Nang, Vietnam.
+Staying near the beach is the best area of the city to stay in.
+If you can stay near here, you will be on your way to staying in the best location of the whole city.

 We found a local Vietnamese restaurant where we showed the Vietnamese restaurant card and the manager spoke fantastic English, so we looked at the menu and all the sauces included.
 It was an ideal situation and they were willing to answer all my questions.
 For the best questions to ask while out, click the link.